OFC: What does this abbreviation mean?

 OFC English Acronym 4

-• You sing well ?
+• You sing well?
 OFC !
-(Do you sing well?
+(You sing well?
 Of course!)

-• You sing well ?
+• Do you sing well?
 OFK !
 (Do you sing well?
 Wrong!)

 OFC and OFK are therefore opposite expressions , which express either agreement, disagreement, certainty, doubt, evidence, or error.

-What are other common acronyms on the Internet?
+What are some other common acronyms on the Internet?

 OFC English Acronym 2